urcu/userspace-rcu/README.md

 ### Being careful with signals

-The `liburcu-signal` library uses signals internally.
-The signal handler is registered with the `SA_RESTART` flag.
-However, these signals may cause some non-restartable system calls to fail with `errno = EINTR`.
-Care should be taken to restart system calls manually if they fail with this error.
-A list of non-restartable system calls may be found in `signal(7)`.

 Read-side critical sections are allowed in a signal handler, except those setup with `sigaltstack(2)`, with `liburcu-memb` and